petermarkley/tollerus/README.md

 In the example output above, `next_id` has been incremented from `AAAA` to `AAAB`.
 This will be accurate if you copy/paste the left ID for immediate use inside your XML data.
 If you are simply editing a pre-existing data unit, for example from the sample data provided, leave the ID intact and skip this step (unless you add a new class or word form).

+> [!Tip]
-There is no need for IDs to be consecutive in your data.
+> There is no need for IDs to be consecutive in your data.
 The most important thing is simply that they are globally unique, and that you can grow the data without fear of IDs colliding.